 Students who do not follow our technology policies will receive consequences, potential loss of technology privileges or charges to fix the technology.
-If a student needs a temporary borrowed chromebook their chromebook must be in possession of the technology department.
-Students forgetting their chromebooks at home will not be supplied an additional device.
+If a student needs to temporarily borrow a Chromebook, their Chromebook must be in possession of the technology department.
+Students forgetting their Chromebooks at home will not be supplied an additional device.
+Students/Families who refuse to pay their fees for repaired Chromebooks will have an obligation put on the students account.
+Failure to pay for the obligation could result in the holding of the student's diploma upon graduation.